 Read the rest of the story and take the entire tour of this stealth cargo trailer tiny house below:

 The trailer was in good shape and also had brakes installed when we bought it, however the thin plywood wouldn’t work so with the blank interior we fitted 1” foam insulation from top to bottom including the ceiling, added a 30 amp electrical system that can be hooked up to any 30 amp RV hookup, generator, or with a simple extension cord to the house, it has 4 double wall electrical plug-ins, 2 light switches, and also features 3 separate breakers to isolate items such as the 5500 AC unit on its own circuit, and the microwave circuit, and the lights circuit.
-The electrical was easy, and essentially has 3 circuits to handle individual loads, however the entire trailer with LEDs and low watt Microwave, and 5500 BTU AC barely works the generator.
-Everything electrical can be used simultaneously without overload (Try that in a conventional RV using only a single 110 volt power source)
+The electrical was easy, and essentially has 3 circuits to handle individual loads, however, the entire trailer with LEDs and low watt Microwave, and 5500 BTU AC barely works the generator.
+Everything electrical can be used simultaneously without overload (Try that in a conventional RV using only a single 110-volt power source)

 We installed LED lighting throughout with a total of 7 very bright efficient lights.
-And I used a very powerful used computer CPU fan for the bathroom closet exhaust system, and had the intake fresh air to the bathroom piped in with a flapper valve underneath the chemical toilet, so when the CPU fan is turned on the lower intake flapper valve opens automatically and creates a fresh air system.
+And I used a very powerful used computer CPU fan for the bathroom closet exhaust system and had the intake fresh air to the bathroom piped in with a flapper valve underneath the chemical toilet, so when the CPU fan is turned on the lower intake flapper valve opens automatically and creates a fresh air system.
 Having Native Hawaiian blood myself, we also chose to Tattoo the bathroom exterior wood by burning in a Hawaiian motif into it.
 The interior of the bathroom closet was wallpapered using old #00 and #1 comic books we had in an old box collecting dust….I hope none were worth too much money, because now their bathroom reading material permanently!

 We used a corian brand countertop that we found at a local used bldg supply house (most of the materials used were purchased this way except toilet, TV, and AC unit) and fit almost perfectly in the trailer.

-After finishing the electrical, and insulation, we put a vapor barrier on the walls and ceiling along with painted (scratch and dent paint at Home depot) wallboard and created an airtight trailer interior.
-I had gotten the aluminum diamond plate sheet from doing some help for a neighbor, and we installed that as backsplash for the kitchen area.
+After finishing the electrical, and insulation, we put a vapor barrier on the walls and ceiling along with painted (scratch and dent paint at Home Depot) wallboard and created an airtight trailer interior.
+I had gotten the aluminum diamond plate sheet from doing some help for a neighbor, and we installed that as the backsplash for the kitchen area.

-At this point I had several pieces of wood left over from another project and underlayment wood, so we then fabricated cabinet structures and installed nice used cabinet doors also bought from used bldg supply for $1 each, and paid 50 cents each for the nice German made hinges.
-Once the cabinets were finished we fabricated a bathroom closet and also insulated that to be sound proof, used old comic books as wallpaper, and installed the toilet.
+At this point I had several pieces of wood left over from another project and underlayment wood, so we then fabricated cabinet structures and installed nice used cabinet doors also bought from used bldg supply for $1 each and paid 50 cents each for the nice German made hinges.
+Once the cabinets were finished we fabricated a bathroom closet and also insulated that to be soundproof, used old comic books as wallpaper, and installed the toilet.